 Sometimes children in spica casts fit in a conventional convertible car seat with lower sides and a wider front especially one that will recline in both rear-facing and forward-facing positions.
 It will depend on your child's weight, height and age.

 Here are a few options:

-- Britax Marathon, Roundabout, or Boulevard are wide seats with low sides
+- Britax Marathon, Roundabout or Boulevard have wide seats with low sides.

 - Sometimes a small baby may fit into a car bed (available in the hospital loaner program) depending on how their cast is made.

 Hippo: The Hippo is a car seat that may be used rear-facing, semi-reclined, for a child who is between 5 and 33* pounds or forward-facing for a child who is over one year of age and between 20 and 65* pounds and a maximum of 49 inches in height.
-The Hippo must be installed forward-facing in the upright position if the child's weight is between 34 and 65* pounds, but may be installed forward-facing in the semi-reclined position for children less than 33* pounds.
-This seat must be tethered if the child is 40 pounds or more. (*Upper weight limit refers to casted weight).
-This seat is available at this time from the Loaner program but is no longer manufactured & is not available for sale.
+The Hippo must be installed forward-facing in the upright position if the child's weight is between 34 and 65* pounds, but may be installed forward facing in the semi-reclined position for children less than 33* pounds.
+This seat must be tethered if the child is 40 pounds or more.
+It may be tethered in the rear-facing position like other Britax products.
+The Hippo is available at www.snugseat.com, and www.adaptivemall.com.

 *Upper weight limit refers to child's weight with the spica cast.